-- When running LinSig for the first time the software will present a dialog showing information relating to the licence details currently present on your PC.
+- 1. When running LinSig for the first time the software will present a dialog showing information relating to the licence details currently present on your PC.
 This will show that a valid registration code is not yet present.
 If the dialog is closed, LinSig will continue to run in restricted evaluation mode. - 2.
 If LinSig has been run previously and the Licence Details dialog box is not shown, or if you wish to view or change your Licence registration the Licence Details dialog box can be opened at any time by choosing 'About LinSig and Activation...' from the LinSig 'Help...' menu. - Licence Details ( JCT Advanced Licensing System) LinSig Version 3.2.44.1 Refresh A valid registration code is not present. (code 25) Help.
 Hide Licence Details Hide the licence details for this computer.
-Computer Reference: PC-01392 User Reference: paul.moore Organisation: Lincoln Licenced Site: Contact Email address paul.moore@jctconsultancy.co.uk Asset Number: Transfer Available Transfer to another computer Enter Registration Code.
+Computer Reference: PC-01392 User Reference: paul.moore Organisation: Lincoln Licenced Site: Contact Email address paul.moore@jctconsultancy.co.uk Asset Number: Transfer Available: Transfer to another computer Enter Registration Code.
 Enter a Registration Code provided by JCT to license the software Deactivate this machine.
-Lin Sig will no longer be available for use on this machine Customer Experience Improvement Program (subscribed) ...
-Help us to improve the quality, reliablity and performance of the software by sending us anonymous usage information 1H1HVP-TFYQAT-YKUA9R-KPF6M0-CJJT6E-0GS7H4-XDK0SY-JLE63S-D987XP-Machine ID for this machine 3S890T-F8TGFY-STYDNS-VR87XJ-MFNQ0U-YPTGDD-0AWHTS-WW significantly easier and more flexible than offline activation so it may be worth requesting your IT department to allow access over the internet from LinSig to the JCT Licence Server using the technical information provided below.
+Lin Sig will no longer be available for use on this machine Go to www.jctconsultancy.co.uk Open your browser at the LinSig web page Customer Experience Improvement Program (subscribed) ...
+Help us to improve the quality, reliablity and performance of the software by sending us anonymous usage information 1H1HVP-TFYQAT-YKUA9R-KPF6M0-CJJT6E-0GS7H4-XDK0SY-JLE63S-D987XP-Machine ID for this machine 3S890T-F8TGFY-STYDNS-VR87XJ-MFNQ0U-YPTGDD-0AWHTS-WW (1.0.14.0) (2.0.50727.9151)